Work-In-Progress Support Grant 2025

 As a boutique company founded by Emmy-Nominated filmmaker, Taggart Siegel, we understand the grit, tenacity, and vulnerability it takes for filmmakers to put their work out into the world.
 With these trying times of a changing media landscape, continued need to fight studios for equitable pay, and natural disasters affecting artists we understand there is a pressing need within our filmmaking community for support.

-Collective Eye Film is proud to offer a $5000 unrestricted grant to support a documentary filmmaker in sustaining a project through trying times.
-We are specifically looking to support an underrepresented filmmaker with a current documentary feature in progress that embodies the stories and truth that Collective Eye Films looks to represent.
+Collective Eye Film is proud to have offered a $5000 unrestricted grant to support a documentary filmmaker in sustaining a project through trying times.
+We were specifically looking to support an underrepresented filmmaker with a current documentary feature in progress that embodies the stories and truth that Collective Eye Films looks to represent.

 Jury